top of page

 Avenir Light is a clean and stylish font favored by designers.
 It's easy on the eyes and a great go to font for titles, paragraphs & more.

-Gregor Yanega - Conservation Project Manager
+Gregor Yanega - Conservation Program Director

 Gregor grew up in the forested, cloudscapes of the Pacific Northwest, the lands of the S’Puyalupubsh (Puyallup) peoples.
 Beginning with an avid interest in natural history and ornithology, it was a small step forward to embark on a career in conservation biology and land stewardship.
 These disciplines focused his efforts to build better, multifunctional environments where humans and wildlife meet.
 In his capacity with the California Central Coastal Joint Venture, Gregor works to support the diversity and beauty of the central coast by finding enduring and sustainable ways to help birds and humans thrive together.
 With a BSc from The Evergreen State College in Olympia, WA and a PhD in Evolutionary Ecology from the University of Connecticut, Gregor has broad interdisciplinary training in ecology, organismal biology, and the making of little books.